mrg/cbe/differences-hibernate.md

 ## No LIE

 If an object that has a lazily loaded relationship calls that relationship, Hibernate requires the DB session to be open.
 If the session is not open, Hibernate will throw a Lazy Initialization Exception.
 The Hibernate community is not in agreement on how to handle a Lazy Loading.
 The two main camps are to either keep the transaction open until all after the relationship in question is loaded, or write a custom getter for the lazy loaded relationship at the DAO level.
-Both of these approaches have their drawback.
+Keeping the session open forces the the view layer to deal with data access, defeating the purpose of a segregated data access layer.
+Loading the relationships with DAO methods is cumbersome and hard to maintain.

 Cayenne lazily loads all relationships by default.
 When a lazily loaded relationship is fetched and there is no database session, Cayenne opens a new session and preforms the query.
 Prefetching is available for cases in which eager loading is desirable.
+Cayenne keeps the segregation of the data access and view because the super-class of object that is being asked for the relationship handles the data interaction, similar to the custom getter case in Hibernate, without the need for extra methods/maintenance.

 ## No TOE